• Blog home

 GOATsEngland

-This is a summary of the top teams for 3 different eras as below.
+This is a summary of the top teams for two different eras as below.
 All data comes from the RankingsEngland sheet but this sheet is not updated automatically.

 1. 1992-today (All Time): The 1st League championship was created in 1991.